traefik/mesh/docs/content/install.md

 ## KubeDNS support

-Maesh can support KubeDNS:
+Maesh supports KubeDNS:

 ```bash
 helm install maesh maesh/maesh --set kubedns=true
 ```

-With this parameter Maesh will install a CoreDNS as a daemonset.
+With the `kubedns` parameter Maesh will install CoreDNS and patch KubeDNS to use it as a [stubDomain](https://v1-17.docs.kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#example-stub-domain).
-KubeDNS will be patched with [stubDomains](https://v1-17.docs.kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#example-stub-domain).

 ## Custom cluster domain